Meet the Research, Evaluation and Social Policy team

 Research Manager, CanTeen and Lecturer, Cancer Nursing Research Unit, Sydney University

-Dr Fiona McDonald is the Research and Evaluation Manager at CanTeen, where she has worked for seven years.
+Dr Fiona McDonald is the Research Manager at CanTeen, where she has worked for nine years.
 Her research investigates the psychosocial impact of cancer (including familial cancer) on adolescents and young adults, including their concerns and unmet needs – she is also involved in the development and implementation of measures and interventions for this population.

 Fiona is instrumental in translating research into organisational practice and evaluating the programs and services that CanTeen provides to support young people impacted by cancer.